flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 minimally terraformed world, the Caldari managed to eke out an existence in the temperate regions near the equator.
-This harsh history ultimately lead to the Caldari's well-known utilitarianism, and profound belief in the idea that the needs of the many outweigh the needs of the few (making Vulcan proud in the process).
+This harsh history ultimately lead to the Caldari's well-known utilitarianism, and profound belief in the idea that the needs of the many outweigh the needs of the few (making Spock proud in the process).
 The Caldari didn't care how pretty something looked, it would kill you all the same if it didn't do something to help the people survive.
 Though they were never particularly centralized, the most notable of the nations that manage